No Image

 Kuse Ausi – Father’s Day

 Parents are called living and real gods.
 In Dharmashastra, parents are found to be respected more than all other people.
 After all, it is said that a father is born as a son in his own form ‘आत्मा वै पुत्रः’ because of the education found in practical life and the fact that the patriarchs are in the offspring.
 The father is presented as the son.
-On the other hand, it is natural for parents to have full confidence and trust in their children who have been born and raised in this world, kept in their womb for ten months, given education, qualified, and even completed the rites up to marriage.
+On the other hand, it is natural for parents to have full confidence and trust in their children who have been born and raised in this world, kept in their womb for nine months, given education, qualified, and even completed the rites up to marriage.
 Some children today would be crippled and handicapped without even hospital protection if it were not for the constant and instantaneous protection of their parents.
-It is the duty of all the children to bow down and serve such deserving parents who have contributed to the birth and development of not only a capable child but also an ideal citizen of the country.
+It is the duty of all children to bow down and serve such deserving parents who have contributed to the birth and development of not only a capable child but also an ideal citizen of the country.
 Therefore, the importance of parents is sung in the scriptures as follows:

 माता गङ्गा समा तीर्थं पिता पुष्करमेव च।